JaneliaSciComp/hortacloud-website/content/docs/user_manual/features.md

 - First, if "Shared Updates" is unchecked in the UI (in the right side panel of the Horta 2d view), then changes in the workspace will not be displayed until the "Refresh" button is clicked (same panel).
 This can be useful in the rare occasions that so many updates are arriving that it affects local performance.
 Normally, this should be left on.
 - Second, if the name of a neuron in the neuron list becomes italicized, that is an indication that the data in the workstation has become unsynchronized with the data in the database for that neuron.
 If you hover the mouse over the neuron name, it will tell you how many changes are not synced.
 Generally, if this occurs and does not clear after a minute or two, you should reopen the workspace.
 The unsynced changes will be lost, but the workspace will then be fully in sync with the database.

+See also "Changing neuron ownership" in the Horta Features section.

 ### Spatial filtering